HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

  A different tool that can analyze compression on your site is Google's <a hreflang="en" href="https://developers.google.com/web/tools/lighthouse">Lighthouse</a> tool.
 It runs a series of audits, including the <a hreflang="en" href="https://web.dev/uses-text-compression/">"Enable text compression" audit</a>.
 This audit attemps to compress resources to check if they reduced by at least 10% and 1,400 bytes.
 Depending on the score, it can show a compression recommendation in the results, with a list of the resources that can be compressed to benefit your website.

-The HTTP Archive [runs Lighthouse audits](./methodology#lighthouse) for each mobile page, and from this data we can see that 72% of websites pass this audit.
+The HTTP Archive [runs Lighthouse audits](./methodology#lighthouse) for every mobile page, and from this data we can see that 72% of websites pass this audit.
 This is 2% less than [last year's](../2020/compression#identifying-compression-opportunities) 74% which is, despite more usage of text compression overall compared to last year, a slight drop.

 {{ figure_markup(
   image="text-compression-lighthouse-scores.png",